Razakars (Hyderabad): Annexation after Operation Polo

-Finally, Sardar Vallabhbhai Patel, the Indian Minister for Home Affairs, decided to undertake "police action" in Hyderabad State to force the King Nizam's hand.
+Finally, Sardar Vallabhbhai Patel, the Indian Minister for Home Affairs, decided to undertake "police action" in Hyderabad State to force the Nizam's hand.
 Operation Polo was launched and the Indian Army, led by Major General J. N. Chaudhuri, entered the state from five directions.
 The Razakars fought briefly against the overwhelming attack by Indian forces before surrendering on 18 September 1948.
-Mir Laik Ali, the prime minister of the Nizam, and Qasim Rizvi were arrested.
+Mir Laik Ali, the prime minister of the Nizam, and Kasim Razvi were arrested.

 On 22 September 1948, the Nizam withdrew his complaint from the UN Security Council.
 The merger of Hyderabad into the Indian Union was announced.
 Major General Chaudhuri took over as military governor of Hyderabad and stayed in that position till the end of 1949.
 In January 1950, M. K. Vellodi, a senior civil servant was made the Chief Minister of the state and the Nizam was given the position of "Raj Pramukh" or "Governor".

 The Pandit Sunderlal Committee Report estimated that between 27,000 and 40,000 lost their lives in the violence that ensued the operation.

 Disbandment

 The Razakars were disbanded after the merger of Hyderabad with India and the Majlis-e-Ittehadul Muslimeen was initially banned—though it was allowed to be rechartered as All India MIM (AIMIM) under new leadership in 1957.
-Qasim Rizvi was jailed and served in Indian prisons for almost a decade.
-After his release, he migrated to Pakistan.
+Qasim Rizvi was jailed and remained in Indian prisons for almost a decade.
+After his release, he emigrated to Pakistan.